 The solution?
 These amazing little guys called “succulents.”

 Succulents are plants that are more “fleshy” appearing than other types of plants.
 This is because of the large amount of water they store within their leaves, stems, and roots.
-Succulents are the definition of a low maintenance plant.
+Succulents are the definition of a low-maintenance plant, so with just a few plant-growing tips, you should be relaxing in your own jungle of plants in no time.
 If you are like me and have a regularly hectic schedule, they can allow you to add a bit of greenery and life to your home without worrying about having brown dead leaves in your house by the end of the week.
 Here are three great tips for taking care of your succulents.

 Tip #1: Succulents like soil that is well-drained.
 This is a fancy way of saying “watering on the reg is unnecessary.”
 Which is great news for us busy bees.
-The reason the succulents don’t require water as often as other types of plants is because they store so much water in their leaves.
-It is recommended that you let the soil go almost completely dry before watering your succulents, therefore watering in the spring and summer should generally occur about once a week and watering in the fall and winter should occur about once a month.
+The reason the succulents don’t require water as often as other types of plants is that they store so much water in their leaves.
+It is recommended that you let the soil go almost completely dry before watering your succulents, therefore watering in the spring and summer should generally occur about once a week, and watering in the fall and winter should occur about once a month.
 As previously stated, however, just check the soil: if the soil is almost dry, it’s time to add some water.
+If you’re looking to add some colour to your garden or home in general, these succulents along with some potted flowering plants might be a good choice.

 Tip #2: Generally speaking, succulents prefer to be in bright light.
 This would typically be seen from a southern-facing window, if possible.
 However, over time your succulent can also tell you if it is receiving too much or too little sunlight.
 Succulents that are receiving too much light may suddenly turn white or brown.
 Succulents that are not receiving enough light may begin to have spaced out leaves and elongation of their stems.